armageden/learning_path/README.md

 # learning_path
-This repo is my journy to learn code
+This repo is my journy towards coding..

+So far I have learned, C, HTML, CSS